CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | coverage_power_gen_penalty  | (_optional_) Fraction of coverage diminishing fuel_efficiency.
 Float between 0.0 and 1.0. (default: `nullopt`)
 | power_gen_emission          | (_optional_) `emit_id` of the field emitted by this bionic when it produces energy.
 Emit_ids are defined in `emit.json`.
 | stat_bonus                  | (_optional_) List of passive stat bonus.
 Stat are designated as follow: "DEX", "INT", "STR", "PER".
 | enchantments                | (_optional_) List of enchantments applied by this CBM (see MAGIC.md for instructions on enchantment.
 NB: enchantments are not necessarily magic.)
+Values can either be the enchantments's id or an inline definition of the enchantment.
 | learned_spells              | (_optional_) Map of {spell:level} you gain when installing this CBM, and lose when you uninstall this CBM.
 Spell classes are automatically gained.
 | learned_proficiencies       | (_optional_) Array of proficiency ids you gain when installing this CBM, and lose when uninstalling
 | installation_requirement    | (_optional_) Requirement id pointing to a requirement defining the tools and components necessary to install this CBM.